ShaneMcC/blog.dataforce.org.uk/content/posts/2024/11/23-convert-lxc-container-to-vm/index.md

 #### Live-Boot environment

-  - Do a 1-time boot of the ubuntu live-server CD
-    - I have only tested using a 24.04 live CD for this.
-Even when converting older versions this is fine as we really just need a bootable linux environment that we can chroot from.
-  - Step through the installer until the "configure networking" step and configure some working networking (Assuming no DHCP), don't progress past this page.
-    - TODO: Figure out how to convince the installer CD to setup the network itself
+Originally this guide suggested using an ubuntu live-server installer ISO, but this didn't bring up netowrking correctly and required a bunch of extra steps, however I have since discovered that SolusVM provide instructions on creating a [solusvm rescue image](https://support.solusvm.com/hc/en-us/articles/21335522896919-How-to-create-custom-bootable-rescue-ISO-image-with-Ubuntu-22-for-SolusVM-2) iso that works exactly as we need.

+Download the ISO from [https://images.prod.solus.io/rescue/rescue-latest.iso](https://images.prod.solus.io/rescue/rescue-latest.iso) and use that as a cd image on the VM to do a one-time-boot.

-  - Once network has been configured you can ssh to the server as the user specified in the cloud-init disk to get to the installer remotely
+Once it has booted, you can SSH into the VM using the IP/User details from the cloud-init image.
-  - Choose the keyboard language, then tab up to the "help" button and go to "enter shell"

 Once in a shell, you can run the following commands to jump into a working chroot of the disk image:
 ```bash